gonzzoh/express-lab-params/README.md

 * Practice using parameters from a request.

 # Setup
+1. `cd ~/sei/labs`
+2. Clone (don't fork) this repo.
+3. `cd express-labs-params`
-1. Initialize your node modules by running `npm init`.
+4. Initialize your node modules by running `npm init`.
 Create a server file named `server.js`.
 Be sure you set the `entry point` property in `package.json` to the name of your server file.

-2. Install express `npm install express`.
+5. Install express `npm install express`.
 Check your files.
 Hint: You can check to make sure your installation was successful in one of the following places:
 - Your `package.json` file should have `express` listed in the dependencies.
 - You could also look in your `node_modules` folder to see an`express` folder.